mwaura69/GRAPHQL-to-MERN-Stack/README.md

 # GraphQl MERN Stack

-This is a MERN stack using graphql as the
+This is a MERN stack using graphql as the backend that performs CRUD operations
 ## Table of Contents

 - [Getting Started](#getting-started)